-- (a) The degree programme may be taken full-time or part-time. - (b) A full-time programme is normally completed in two consecutive years and must be completed within three years. - (c) A part-time programme must be completed within six years from first enrolment. - (d) Candidates who credit a completed Postgraduate Diploma in Maori and Indigenous Studies or a completed BA(Hons) to the MMaor must complete the MMaor within two years if they are full-time students and within three years if they are part-time students. - (e) After the commencement of study for the degree a candidate may, with the permission of the Dean of Arts transfer from part-time to full-time status and vice-versa.
+- (a) The degree programme may be taken full-time or part-time. - (b) A full-time programme is normally completed in two consecutive years and must be completed within three years. - (c) A part-time programme must be completed within six years from first enrolment. - (d) Candidates who credit a completed Postgraduate Diploma in Māori and Indigenous Studies or a completed BA(Hons) to the MMaor must complete the MMaor within two years if they are full-time students and within three years if they are part-time students. - (e) After the commencement of study for the degree a candidate may, with the permission of the Dean of Arts transfer from part-time to full-time status and vice-versa.
 In granting such permission the Dean shall determine the minimum and maximum periods.

-A candidate who fails any course for the Master of Maori and Indigenous Studies may not re-enrol in that course but may, with the permission of the Dean of Arts, substitute another course for the failed course.
+A candidate who fails any course for the Master of Māori and Indigenous Studies may not re-enrol in that course but may, with the permission of the Dean of Arts, substitute another course for the failed course.

-Credit for the Postgraduate Diploma in Maori and Indigenous Studies or the BA(Hons) in Maori and Indigenous Studies.
+Credit for the Postgraduate Diploma in Māori and Indigenous Studies or the BA(Hons) in Māori and Indigenous Studies.

-A candidate who has completed either a BA (Hons) in Maori and Indigenous Studies with at least a B+ average or a Postgraduate Diploma in Maori and Indigenous Studies with Merit or Distinction, may complete a Master of Maori and Indigenous Studies with a further four courses from the Schedule for this degree provided that they comply with the time limits specified in Regulation 4 and complete the requirements for MAOR590, or, MAOR591, or MAOR592 and MAOR593.
+A candidate who has completed either a BA (Hons) in Māori and Indigenous Studies with at least a B+ average or a Postgraduate Diploma in Māori and Indigenous Studies with Merit or Distinction, may complete a Master of Māori and Indigenous Studies with a further four courses from the Schedule for this degree provided that they comply with the time limits specified in Regulation 4 and complete the requirements for MAOR 590, or, MAOR 591, or MAOR 592 and MAOR 593.

-Award of the Postgraduate Diploma in Maori and Indigenous Studies instead of the Master of Maori and Indigenous Studies
+7. Award of the Postgraduate Diploma in Māori and Indigenous Studies instead of the Master of Māori and Indigenous Studies with the master's degree.

-A candidate for the degree of Master of Maori and Indigenous Studies may, after completing 1.0 EFTS (120 points) elect to take a Postgraduate Diploma in Maori and Indigenous Studies instead of continuing with the Masters degree.
+A candidate for the degree of Master of Māori and Indigenous Studies may, after completing 1.0 EFTS (120 points) elect to take a Postgraduate Diploma in Māori and Indigenous Studies instead of continuing

-8. Award of the Master of Maori and Indigenous Studies with Honours
+8. Award of the Master of Māori and Indigenous Studies with Honours

-(a) A candidate for the degree who was admitted on the basis of a Bachelors degree or Postgraduate Diploma may be eligible to have the degree

-- awarded with Honours. - (b) There shall be two classes of honours: First Class Honours and Second Class Honours.
+- (a) A candidate for the degree who was admitted on the basis of a bachelor's degree or Postgraduate Diploma may be eligible to have the degree awarded with Honours. - (b) There shall be two classes of honours: First Class Honours and Second Class Honours.
 Second Class Honours shall be awarded in two divisions: Division 1 and Division 2.

-9. Award of the Master of Maori and Indigenous Studies with Distinction or Merit
+Award of the Master of Māori and Indigenous Studies with Distinction or Merit

-- (a) A candidate for the degree who was admitted on the basis of a Bachelors degree with Honours may have the degree awarded with Distinction or Merit. - (b) The award of Distinction is equivalent to First Class Honours; the award of Merit is equivalent to Second Class Honours Division 1.
+- (a) A candidate for the degree who was admitted on the basis of a Bbachelor's degree with Honours may have the degree awarded with Distinction or Merit. - (b) The award of Distinction is equivalent to First Class Honours; the award of Merit is equivalent to Second Class Honours Division 1.